This is a place that will serve our students. It's where engineering meets medicine. Innovation meets history. Big challenges meet bigger ideas.

 IMPACT TO STUDENTS

-Gallogly Hall, situated on the Engineering Quad between Felgar Hall and the ExxonMobil Lawrence G. Rawl Engineering Practice Facility, will provide Stephenson School of Biomedical Engineering students and faculty with world-class biomedical engineering facilities to learn, study and research.
-The 70,000 square-foot building also will benefit students throughout the Gallogly College of Engineering, housing the offices of the college's Diversity and Inclusion program, 10 classrooms and teaching labs, group meeting spaces, a maker's space, a rooftop terrace, and a large "living room".
+Gallogly Hall, situated on the Engineering Quad between Felgar Hall and the ExxonMobil Lawrence G. Rawl Engineering Practice Facility, provides Stephenson School of Biomedical Engineering students and faculty with world-class biomedical engineering facilities to learn, study and research.
+The 75,500 square-foot building also benefits students throughout the Gallogly College of Engineering, housing the offices of the College's Diversity and Inclusion program, 10 classrooms and teaching labs, group meeting spaces, a maker's space, a rooftop terrace, and a large "living room".

 Biomedical Engineering continues to be an engineering discipline that attracts a diverse group of students, especially female students.
 More than 50 percent of the first Stephenson School of Biomedical Engineering underclass are female.